twbs/bootstrap/site/content/docs/5.0/forms/file.md

 ## Default

-The file input is the most gnarly of the bunch and requires additional JavaScript if you'd like to hook them up with functional *Choose file...* and selected file name text.
+Unlike our selects, checkboxes, and radios, the file input is much more difficult to customize.
+This means we've had to add additional HTML around the `<input type="file">` to create our the custom design.
+As such, it also requires additional JavaScript to make the custom form work with the input.

+As of Bootstrap 5, this JavaScript is included in a new official plugin.
+Folks using Bootstrap 4 will need to make use of an [external plugin](https://www.npmjs.com/package/bs-custom-file-input).

 {{< example >}}
 <div class="form-file" data-toggle="file-input">